 The portal complements ONRSR’s face-to-face interactions with rail transport operators.
 Its development represents a step change in the way our organisations will exchange and access information when working together to ensure both the industry and the Australian public are afforded all the benefits of Rail Safety National Law.

 The ONRSR Portal is the preferred means for submitting information for the above reporting requirements.
-The submission of information via the ONRSR Portal satisfies the submission of information in the manner and form (in reference to the National Rail Safety Law National Regulations 2012) that:
+The submission of information via the ONRSR Portal satisfies the submission of information in the manner and form (in reference to the Rail Safety National Law National Regulations 2012) that:

 Introduction of the ONRSR Portal has not changed the type of information that needs to be reported or provided to ONRSR under the Rail Safety National Law and Regulations.